DavidLam89/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+PropTypes are used to check what type of data a React component needed in order to render.
+In bigger projects with complex component hierarchy, PropTypes help in collaborating between developers.
+A developer can comprehend another developer's component easier by looking at PropTypes.

 - [ ] Describe a life-cycle event in React?

+In Mounting Phase, after the component is built, the render method is invoked, and then the componentDidMount method gets called.
+Inside of componentDidMount, we can call setState to force a re-render with new state information.

 - [ ] Explain the details of a Higher Order Component?

+Higher Order Component takes in a component and some arguments as input and return a component with more features.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+* Using a styling library like Reactstrap.
+There are pre-built components with styling options in these libraries which speed up the process.
+* Using styled components which is a library for writing CSS in JS.
+This is a little more flexible than a styling library because we can create our own reusable components and styling options.
+* Vanilla CSS.
+This way, we have total control over the styling of our components.

 ## Project Setup